 - Architecture: technical architecture of Salesforce and how it relates to the integrated systems and InfoSec

-- Security; coding and external integrations introduces vulnerabilities that need to considered from the outset
+- Security; coding and external integrations introduce vulnerabilities that need to consider from the outset

 - PMO: the Project Management Office that manages the COE activities

 - Tooling: platforms/apps/ tools used to support the project

 - Prototyping: innovation hub that builds out Salesforce prototypes to show the “art of the possible”

 As the size and strategic importance of the Salesforce implementation increases, then each of these aspects becomes more important.
 We’ve tried to give some perspective in the diagram below.
 The definition of “size” is by no means prescriptive, but an indicator of strategic importance.

 - Small – Solo or small Admin team with limited developers.
 Fewer than 100 users

 - Medium – Team with BA, Admin, and Developers.
 SI engaged.
 External integrations.
 100-1000 users

 The colors of the circles indicate how important it is to have that capability in place (white: not required, yellow: needed, red: mandatory).
 Ideally, every implementation has all of them, but we understand the trade-offs of running an Org.